LDangDev/libft/README.md

 This project is intended for educational purposes and is not actively maintained.
 However, if you would like to contribute improvements or bug fixes, feel free to submit a pull request.

 # License
+This project is licensed under the 42 School.